figmentapp/docs/docs/expressions.md

 ### MIDI

 - `midi(channel, controller, defaultValue)` : Returns the value of the knob on a MIDI controller.
 The first parameter is the midi channel; the second parameter is the controller (knob) number.
-The second parameter is the default value if no value was received.
+The third parameter is the default value if no value was received.
 Use [Protokol](https://hexler.net/protokol) to figure out these values.
+- `midipc(channel, defaultValue)` : Returns the program number (0-127) from MIDI Program Change messages on the specified channel.
+Useful for switching between scenes in conditional nodes, e.g. `midipc(10) == 0` to check if program 0 is active on channel 10.